heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ```

 ### Deeply nesting `transformer` functions
 Transformer functions are modeled after reducers.
 The `handleTransformerActions` is functionally similar to [`handleActions`](https://redux-actions.js.org/docs/api/handleAction.html#handleactions) (which is designed for reducers).
 You may find yourself in a scenario where similar objects need to be transformed in similar ways.
-It's a good practice to have your transformer deal with one small part of the object tree and leave deeper parts of the tree to other transformers.
+It's a good practice to have your `transformer` function deal with one small part of the object tree and leave deeper parts of the tree to other transformers.

-Here's an example of passing part of the tree to a child transformer:
+Here's an example of passing part of the tree to a child `transformer`:

 ```js{6-8,12}
 import { createFetchAction, handleRequestCreatorActions, handleTransformerActions } from 'fetch-actions'